antoniodeepblue/huggingface.co-openai-clip-vit-base-patch32/README.md

 ### Model Type

-The base model uses a ResNet50 with several modifications as an image encoder and uses a masked self-attention Transformer as a text encoder.
+The base model uses a ViT-B/32 Transformer architecture as an image encoder and uses a masked self-attention Transformer as a text encoder.
 These encoders are trained to maximize the similarity of (image, text) pairs via a contrastive loss.
 There is also a variant of the model where the ResNet image encoder is replaced with a Vision Transformer.

 ### Model Version

 Initially, we’ve released one CLIP model based on the Vision Transformer architecture equivalent to ViT-B/32, along with the RN50 model, using the architecture equivalent to ResNet-50.

-As part of the staged release process, we have also released the RN101 model, as well as RN50x4, a RN50 scaled up 4x according to the [EfficientNet](https://arxiv.org/abs/1905.11946) scaling rule.
+*This port does not include the ResNet model.*

 Please see the paper linked below for further details about their specification.